 - Use a day planner to set study goals.
 Stick to your study goals and reward yourself when you’ve accomplished them

 - Take breaks during study sessions.
-Try to avoid “all-nighters.”
+Avoid “all-nighters.”
 The more tired you get, the more difficult it is to think clearly

 - Attend Exam Jam to help de-stress before exams